flosse/scaleApp/README.markdown

     scaleApp.start( "AnOtherModule" );
     ...

-You may also want to start several instances of your module:
+You may also want to start several instances of your module at once:

     scaleApp.start( "myModuleId", "myInstanceId" );
     scaleApp.start( "myModuleId", "anOtherInstanceId" );

-If all your modules just needs to be instanciated once, you can simply start them all with:
+If all your modules just needs to be instanciated once, you can simply starting them all with:

     scaleApp.startAll();